top of page

 Pennsylvania Assistive Technology Foundation (PATF)

-Mission: To provide education and financing opportunities for people with disabilities and older Pennsylvanians, helping them acquire assistive technology devices and services that improve the quality of their lives.
+Provides education and financing opportunities for people with disabilities and older Pennsylvanians, helping them acquire assistive technology devices and services that improve the quality of their lives.
 They offer low interest loans to purchase the equipment and software.
-The Mini-Loan program offers loans to pay for hearing aids, portable ramps, flashing fire alarms, manual wheelchairs, computers and tablets with specialized software, scooters, batteries and chargers, and environmental controls.
-It's available to all ages, all incomes and all disabilities.

 Where: 1004 West 9th Ave, King of Prussia, PA 19406